$258.72 Million in Sales Expected for Six Flags Entertainment Co. (NYSE:SIX) This Quarter

-Equities analysts predict that Six Flags Entertainment Co.
-(NYSE:SIX) will report $258.72 million in sales for the current fiscal quarter, Zacks Investment Research reports.
-Eight analysts have made estimates for Six Flags Entertainment’s earnings, with the highest sales estimate coming in at $283.06 million and the lowest estimate coming in at $215.60 million.
-Six Flags Entertainment posted sales of $108.60 million during the same quarter last year, which suggests a positive year over year growth rate of 138.2%.
-The business is expected to report its next quarterly earnings results on Wednesday, February 23rd.
+Equities research analysts expect Six Flags Entertainment Co.
+(NYSE:SIX) to post sales of $258.72 million for the current fiscal quarter, Zacks Investment Research reports.
+Eight analysts have provided estimates for Six Flags Entertainment’s earnings.
+The highest sales estimate is $283.06 million and the lowest is $215.60 million.
+Six Flags Entertainment posted sales of $108.60 million during the same quarter last year, which would indicate a positive year-over-year growth rate of 138.2%.
+The firm is scheduled to announce its next earnings report on Wednesday, February 23rd.

-According to Zacks, analysts expect that Six Flags Entertainment will report full-year sales of $1.43 billion for the current fiscal year, with estimates ranging from $1.32 billion to $1.46 billion.
-For the next year, analysts expect that the firm will post sales of $1.61 billion, with estimates ranging from $1.46 billion to $1.69 billion.
-Zacks’ sales calculations are a mean average based on a survey of sell-side analysts that cover Six Flags Entertainment.
+On average, analysts expect that Six Flags Entertainment will report full year sales of $1.43 billion for the current year, with estimates ranging from $1.32 billion to $1.46 billion.
+For the next financial year, analysts anticipate that the business will report sales of $1.61 billion, with estimates ranging from $1.46 billion to $1.69 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of research firms that cover Six Flags Entertainment.

-In other Six Flags Entertainment news, CEO Selim A. Bassoul bought 80,000 shares of the company’s stock in a transaction that occurred on Thursday, November 18th.
-The stock was purchased at an average price of $41.95 per share, with a total value of $3,356,000.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, CEO Selim A. Bassoul acquired 1,500 shares of the stock in a transaction on Friday, December 3rd.
-The stock was purchased at an average cost of $36.00 per share, with a total value of $54,000.00.
+In other Six Flags Entertainment news, CEO Selim A. Bassoul acquired 1,500 shares of the stock in a transaction that occurred on Friday, December 3rd.
+The shares were bought at an average price of $36.00 per share, for a total transaction of $54,000.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Selim A. Bassoul purchased 80,000 shares of the stock in a transaction on Thursday, November 18th.
+The shares were purchased at an average price of $41.95 per share, for a total transaction of $3,356,000.00.
 The disclosure for this purchase can be found here.
-Over the last quarter, insiders have bought 447,812 shares of company stock worth $18,248,941.
-Insiders own 0.76% of the company’s stock.
+Insiders purchased 447,812 shares of company stock worth $18,248,941 in the last quarter.
+0.76% of the stock is currently owned by company insiders.

-Several hedge funds have recently added to or reduced their stakes in the company.
-BlackRock Inc. lifted its stake in Six Flags Entertainment by 24.9% during the second quarter.
-BlackRock Inc. now owns 8,244,893 shares of the company’s stock worth $356,840,000 after purchasing an additional 1,645,621 shares during the last quarter.
-JPMorgan Chase & Co. lifted its stake in Six Flags Entertainment by 447.7% during the second quarter.
-JPMorgan Chase & Co. now owns 1,185,012 shares of the company’s stock worth $51,287,000 after purchasing an additional 968,644 shares during the last quarter.
-Fir Tree Capital Management LP bought a new position in Six Flags Entertainment during the second quarter worth $33,789,000.
-Thunderbird Partners LLP lifted its stake in Six Flags Entertainment by 61.5% during the third quarter.
-Thunderbird Partners LLP now owns 1,753,785 shares of the company’s stock worth $74,536,000 after purchasing an additional 667,743 shares during the last quarter.
-Finally, Credit Suisse AG lifted its stake in Six Flags Entertainment by 288.0% during the third quarter.
-Credit Suisse AG now owns 682,115 shares of the company’s stock worth $28,990,000 after purchasing an additional 506,316 shares during the last quarter.
-84.91% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in the company.
+Balyasny Asset Management LLC bought a new stake in shares of Six Flags Entertainment in the third quarter worth about $353,000.
+Schonfeld Strategic Advisors LLC grew its stake in shares of Six Flags Entertainment by 3.3% in the third quarter.
+Schonfeld Strategic Advisors LLC now owns 28,200 shares of the company’s stock worth $1,198,000 after purchasing an additional 908 shares during the last quarter.
+BNP Paribas Arbitrage SA grew its stake in shares of Six Flags Entertainment by 80.7% in the third quarter.
+BNP Paribas Arbitrage SA now owns 67,899 shares of the company’s stock worth $2,886,000 after purchasing an additional 30,333 shares during the last quarter.
+Janus Henderson Group PLC bought a new stake in shares of Six Flags Entertainment in the third quarter worth about $258,000.
+Finally, Corient Capital Partners LLC bought a new stake in shares of Six Flags Entertainment in the third quarter worth about $207,000.
+84.91% of the stock is currently owned by hedge funds and other institutional investors.

 Six Flags Entertainment Corp. engages in operating of theme parks.
 It operates under the brand name Six Flags, which offers rides, water attractions, themed areas, concerts and shows, restaurants, game venues, and retail outlets.
 The company was founded by Angus G. Wynne Jr. in 1961 and is headquartered in Arlington, TX.